StevenBontius/Cyclistic/analyze.md

 ## Basic information

-Fist some basic analysis will be done, starting with the split in number of rides per member and casual rider as well as the number of minutes.
+Fist some basic analysis will be done, starting with the split in number of rides per member and casual rider as well as the number of minutes on the bike.

-Number of rides
+### Number of rides
 ```{r pie_number_of_rides}
 df <- bike_rides_2021 %>%
   group_by(member_casual) %>%